manojsatwase/devTinder-web/README.md

 - New Page - See all my connections
 - New Page - See all my connections Request
 - Feature - Accepted/Reject Connection Request
+- -  Send / ignores the User card from Feed

 - Remaining
--  Send / ignore the User card from Feed

 - Signup New User
 - E2E Testing